-Operating in Kyrgyzstan since 1994, the International Foundation for Electoral Systems (IFES) has worked with a variety of local partners to support the development and sustainability of democratic institutions and practices in elections and civic engagement.
-IFES has helped build and improve the capacity of electoral administration and legislation, strengthened civil society, and provided civic education opportunities to high school students through in-class learning as well as extracurricular activities.
-Since 2000, IFES has addressed civic education for young persons, developing a high school civics textbook and conducting a number of projects such as Democracy Summer Camps, designed to broaden students understanding and interest in government, volunteerism, and active civic participation, substantially increasing the civic knowledge and engagement of Kyrgyzstan’s youth.
-Over the last two decades, IFES has guided Kyrgyzstan through an intensive period of electoral reform and political transition by assisting in the development of professional electoral institutions, led by the Central Election Commission (CEC) and the State Registry Service (SRS).
-Direct training and engagement has resulted in the CEC and SRS achieving major strides in competency, professionalism and transparency.
+Since 2000, IFES has addressed civic education for young persons, developing a high school civics textbook and conducting a number of projects such as Democracy Camps, Student Local Government Days, Student Action Committees and University Conversation Clubs designed to broaden students’ understanding and interest in government, volunteerism and active civic participation, substantially increasing the civic knowledge and engagement of Kyrgyzstan’s youth.
+Over the last three decades IFES has guided local stakeholders in Kyrgyzstan through an intensive period of electoral reform and political transition by assisting in the development of professional electoral institutions, led by the Central Election Commission (CEC) and the State Registry Service (SRS).
+Direct training and engagement has resulted in the CEC and SRS achieving notable strides in competency, professionalism and transparency.